imnotpoz/microfetch/README.md

 > [!NOTE]
 > You will need a Nerdfonts patched font installed, and for your terminal
 > emulator to support said font.
-Microfetch uses nerdfonts glyphs by default.
+Microfetch uses nerdfonts glyphs by default,
+> but this can be changed by [patching the program](#customizing).

 Microfetch is packaged in [nixpkgs](https://github.com/nixos/nixpkgs).
 It can be installed by adding `pkgs.microfetch` to your `environment.systemPackages`.